Willful ignorance: Religious and mythological perspectives

+Legal precedents

-Precedent in the United States
+United States

 In United States v.
 Jewell, the court held that proof of willful ignorance satisfied the requirement of knowledge as to criminal possession and importation of drugs.
-In a number of cases in the United States of America, persons transporting packages containing illegal drugs have asserted that they never asked or were never told what the contents of the packages were and so lacked the requisite intent to break the law.
+In a number of cases in the United States of America (a common law legal system), people transporting packages containing illegal drugs have asserted that they never asked or were never told what the contents of the packages were and so lacked the requisite intent to break the law.
 Such defenses have not succeeded, as courts have been quick to determine that the defendant should have known what was in the package and exercised criminal recklessness by failing to find out the package's contents.
-Notably, this rule has only ever been applied to independent couriers, and has never been used to hold larger services that qualify as common carriers (e.g., FedEx, United Parcel Service, or the U.S. Postal Service) liable for the contents of packages they deliver.

 A famous example of such a defense being denied occurred in In re Aimster Copyright Litigation, in which the defendants argued that the file-swapping technology was designed in such a way that they had no way of monitoring the content of swapped files.
 They suggested that their inability to monitor the activities of users meant that they could not be contributing to copyright infringement by the users.
 The court held that this was willful blindness on the defendant's part and would not constitute a defense to a claim of contributory infringement.